aalgingi/ticketing-service/README.md

 # Running
 To run the test cases and package the app use the following maven command at the root directory of your project

-mvn clean install
++ mvn clean install

-To start-up the app using the embedded tomcat server, simple run the jar file locates in the target directory using the command below at the project root directory.
-One the embedded tomcat server is running, visit http://localhost:8080/ticketing-service/api/v1/swagger-ui.html in your browser to view the swagger documentation and test the API.
+To start-up the app using the embedded tomcat server, simple run the jar file located in the target directory using the command below at the project root directory.
+Once the embedded tomcat server is running, visit http://localhost:8080/ticketing-service/api/v1/swagger-ui.html in your browser to view the swagger documentation and test the API.
 NOTE: Make sure nothing else is running on port 8080 since this is the port tomcat uses by default

-java -jar ./target/
++ java -jar ./target/